wpswings/woo-one-click-upsell-funnel/README.txt

 Requires at least: 5.5.0
 Tested up to: 6.1.1
 WC requires at least: 5.5.0
-WC tested up to: 7.3.0
+WC tested up to: 7.5.0
-Stable tag: 3.2.5
+Stable tag: 3.2.6
 Requires PHP: 7.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Boost Sales & Increase the Average Order Value (AOV) of your WooCommerce Store with the help of One Click Post-Purchase Upsell and Cross-Sell Offers.
+Boost Sales & Increase the Average Order Value (AOV) of your WooCommerce Store with the help of Post-Purchase Upsell and Cross-Sell Offers.

 == Description ==

 **ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE IS A COMPLETE SOLUTION TO BOOST SALES & AOV WITH THE HELP OF ONE-CLICK POST-PURCHASE UPSELL AND CROSS-SELL OFFERS**

 One Click Upsell Funnel for WooCommerce plugin allows the merchants to create post-purchase upsell and cross-sell offers.
 Customers can add these upsell products in just one click to their cart with no hassle of re-entering the payment details.
-It is an extremely potent plugin for creating, testing, and maintaining upsell funnels giving fantastic offers to customers, increasing their satisfaction with their purchase and ultimately elevating SALES.
+It is an extremely potent plugin for creating, testing, and maintaining upsell funnels giving fantastic offers to customers, increasing their satisfaction with their purchase, and ultimately elevating SALES.

 Create an endless number of upsell offers using the [**WooCommerce upsell plugin**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-pro&utm_medium=upsell-org-page&utm_campaign=upsell-pro), and examine a track report for each funnel.
 Additionally, you may use pre-made templates to easily set up and provide upsell for WooCommerce on your online store.
 Encourage customers to purchase more!